A supply of electricity in Singapore, whether in the wholesale market or retail market, is a standard-rated supply of goods.

 My landlord (master-metered consumer) is not GST-registered.
 Am I or is my landlord entitled to claim the GST incurred on purchase of electricity?

-No. Neither you nor the landlord is entitled to the input tax claim.
-The landlord is not entitled to input tax claim because he is not a GST-registered person.
-Hence, GST is not charged on the landlord's supply to you.
-You are not entitled to any input tax claim.
+No. Neither you nor your landlord is entitled to the input tax claim.
+Your landlord is not entitled to input tax claim because he is not GST-registered.
+As your landlord is not GST-registered, he should not charge any GST on his supply to you.
+Hence, you would not have incurred any GST on the purchase of electricity, i.e. there is no GST for you to claim.

 I am GST-registered and my landlord has charged me GST for the purchase of electricity.
 Am I entitled to claim input tax?